electricimp/cordova-plugin-blinkup/README.md

 ## Troubleshooting

 ### iOS

- **BlinkUp/BlinkUp.h cannot be found**
+#### BlinkUp/BlinkUp.h cannot be found

-- `BlinkUp.embeddedframework` is not in `path/to/project/platforms/ios/`
+- `BlinkUp.embeddedframework` is not in `path/to/project/platforms/ios/`.
-- `BlinkUp.framework` is not in the project's "Link binary with libraries" build phase
+- `BlinkUp.framework` is not in the project’s "Link binary with libraries" build phase.
-- "Framework Search Paths" in the project's build settings does not include `$(PROJECT_DIR)/BlinkUp.embeddedframework`
+- "Framework Search Paths" in the project’s build settings does not include `$(PROJECT_DIR)/BlinkUp.embeddedframework`.
-- If the three conditions above are correct and it still does not work, try removing the BlinkUp.framework from "Link binary with librairies" and re-adding it.
+- If the three conditions above are correct and it still does not work, try removing the BlinkUp.framework from "Link binary with libraries" and re-adding it.
 This is a bug in Xcode.

 ### Android

-**Project with path "blinkup_sdk" could not be found**
+#### Project with path "blinkup_sdk" could not be found

-- The `blinkup_sdk` folder is not in `path/to/project/platforms/android/`
+- The `blinkup_sdk` folder is not in `path/to/project/platforms/android/`.
-- The `build.js` file was not updated as outlined in [installation](#android)
+- The `build.js` file was not updated as outlined in [installation](#android).
-- `cordova build android` was not run after updating the `build.js` file
+- `cordova build android` was not run after updating the `build.js` file.

 ### BlinkUp

-**BlinkUp process times out**
+#### BlinkUp process times out

 - Lighting significantly affects the BlinkUp process.
 It doesn't need to be pitch black to connect, but try to find somewhere out of the way of any direct light sources, or try to cover the imp with your hands.
-Setting your phone's screen brightness to the max might help.
+Setting your phone’s screen brightness to the max might help.
-- The network name and password are incorrect
+- The network name and/or password are incorrect.
-- The Imp was moved, or was not pressed right up against the phone for the duration of the BlinkUp
+- The imp was moved, or was not held close enough to the phone for the duration of the BlinkUp.

-**Imp is not lit up, and won't react to the BlinkUp process**
+#### imp is not lit up, and won't react to the BlinkUp process

-- The USB power cable is not connected to the Imp, or to a power source
+- The USB power cable is not connected to the imp, or to a power source.
-- Sometimes you need to unplug and replug in the power cable to "wake" the Imp up.
-This should get it to start flashing, and ready to recognize a BlinkUp
+- The imp powers down the BlinkUp system 60s after power-up.
+If the status LED is not flashing, the BlinkUp system is powered down, so just power-cycle the imp.

-**Javascript gives "blinkup not defined"**
+#### Javascript gives "blinkup not defined"

-- There is a typo in the function being called, or it is not one of the exposed functions outlined in [api calls](#api-calls)
+- There is a typo in the function being called, or it is not one of the exposed functions outlined in [**API Calls**](#api-calls).
-- The function being called is not called on a `blinkup` object, as discussed in [api calls](#api-calls)
+- The function being called is not called on a `blinkup` instance, as discussed in [**API Calls**](#api-calls).

 ## Acknowledgments

-This plugin was based on the Cordova plugin developed by Macadamian (https://github.com/Macadamian/Cordova-BlinkUpPlugin) and modified by SensorShare (https://github.com/SensorShare/cordova-plugin-blinkup)
+This plug-in was based on the Cordova plug-in originally developed by Macadamian (https://github.com/Macadamian/Cordova-BlinkUpPlugin) and subsequently modified by SensorShare (https://github.com/SensorShare/cordova-plugin-blinkup).
 Modifications were made to allow usage with Ionic Framework and to have WiFi/WPS form pages as pure HTML.